muhammad-asif10/muhammad-asif10/README.md

 ### 🧠 Philosophy

 > "Ship beats perfect" - I build tools to solve my own problems, then share them with the world.
-Currently exploring how AI changes everything about software development & Data Science.
+Currently exploring how AI changes everything about software development & business.

 ### 🤝 Let’s Connect